 The University has a well developed internship and experiential learning program, and many of our students both in sociology and anthropology have taken advantage of those opportunities.
-Over the next few semesters, we want to cultivate additional placements both locally and internationally.
-Also, we want to link our coursework more tightly with students’ placements to enhance their learning and their value to the sponsoring organizations.
+In recent years students have interned at agencies such as the following:

 For now, you might want to check out the URI Internship Office.